 The zocalo is huge but not the prettiest I’ve ever seen, a mix of amusement park / parking lot / cemented square.
 But it is a pleasant spot to enjoy the tranquility of the town, have a drink (at one of the cafes or restaurants), and look across at some of the churches surrounding the square.
 The huge Arabic-style Capilla Real, with its 49 domes, dates from 1540 and is a highlight.

 Getting there.
 A taxi from Cholula can get you here in about 20 minutes.
 Otherwise collectivos run between Cholula and Puebla, stopping either near Centro or at the CAPU bus station in town.

-Organized Tours: From Puebla, this 5 hour tour explores Cholula in depth, retracing everything covered in this post.
+Organized Tours: From Puebla, this 5 hour tour explores Cholula in depth, covering everything in this post.
 From Mexico City you can take this full-day tour which covers Puebla (one of my favorite cities in Mexico) as well as Cholula.

 Related: The Best Pueblos Magicos in Mexico?

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.